Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 First we would like to enumerate the possible configurations the $\betak$--curves can have in $S$.
-Let us first consider only those $\alphak$-- and $\betak$--curves which are in the given pair-of-pants decomposition.
+Let us first consider only those $\alphak$-- and $\betak$--curves which were in the given pair-of-pants decomposition.
+We will denote these sets of elements still by $\alphak$ and $\betak$.
 Let $\alphak_1$ denote $\alphak - \{ \alpha_0\}$, where $\alpha_0$ is the curve on which we will perform the flip.
 Recall that the curves in $\alphak$ and $\betak$ provide a bigon--free Heegaard diagram, hence by Proposition~\ref{p:convdomains} the domains in $\Sigma -\alphak_1 -\betak$ are either rectangles, hexagons or octagons.
-Recall furthermore that further $\betak$--curves are added to the diagram to turn it into a convenient diagram.
+Recall also that further $\betak$--curves (and then $\alphak$--curves) are added to the diagram to turn it into a convenient diagram.
 By our previous discussion in Section~\ref{sec:cdiagdef}, it follows that when forgetting about the bigons in $S$, the additional $\betak$--curves will cut the octagons into hexagons.
 (Once again, in our diagrams and considerations we will disregard the bigons.
 Since those can be assume to be very thin and almost reach the basepoints, the nice moves will remain nice even when adding these bigons back.)
-Hence, with a slight abuse of terminology, we can assume that the domains of $S-\betak $ are all hexagons.
-Also, we will still follow the convention that parallel $\betak$--arcs in $S$ will be denoted by a single arc.
+Assume now that we did add the new $\betak$--curves, but we did not add the new $\alphak$--curves in $S$ yet.
+(Recall that we are considering here a $\betak$--convenient diagram.)
+According to the above, we can assume that the domains of $S-\betak $ are all hexagons.
+We continue to follow the convention that parallel $\betak$--arcs in $S$ are denoted by a single arc.
 The two pair-of-pants components contain four basepoints altogether, hence there are four hexagons in $S$.
 This means that there are six arcs partitioning $S$ into the four hexagons.

 \begin{lem} There are six possible configurations of six arcs to partition $S$ into four hexagons.
 These configurations are given by Figure~\ref{f:hexposs} and are indexed by the four--tuples of degrees of the four boundary circles of $S$.
 (The degree of a circle is the number of arcs intersecting the circle.)